-During September 2017, Newmark completed the acquisition of the assets of six Integra Realty Resources offices.
+During September 2017, Newmark completed the acquisition of the assets of six Integra Realty Resources offices ("IRR").
 The addition of these Integra offices bolstered Newmark's Valuation & Advisory practice throughout the northeastern U.S and Atlanta.
-In April 2018, Newmark acquired the assets of an additional two Integra Realty Resources.
+In April 2018, Newmark acquired the assets of two additional IRR offices (Boston and Pittsburgh).
+In July 2018, Newmark acquired the assets of two additional IRR offices (Denver and Los Angeles).